-You can monitor the progress of ACL programs at run-time by looking at the Program, Leaf or Device Views in the CIM Manager program.
+You can monitor the progress of robotic programs at run-time by looking at the Program, Leaf or Device Views in the CIM Manager program.
 When a robot is performing a pick-and-place command, the following messages let you follow the progress of the GET and PUT programs as they execute.

-Run-Time Message Description "ON" The Start macro in the GET program has executed.
-"OFF" The Finish macro in the PUT program has executed.
+Run-Time Message Description ON The Start macro in the GET program has executed.
+OFF The Finish macro in the PUT program has executed.
 Blue Box The End macro in the PUT program has executed.

+11.1.3.4.
 Pick-and-Place Parameters

-The CIM Manager sends a set of parameters to an ACL device driver whenever it issues a pick-and-place command.
-The device driver in turn activates the PCPLC program in the ACL controller which receives these parameters and assigns them to the following global variables:
+The CIM Manager sends a set of parameters to a robotic device driver whenever it issues a pick-and-place command.
+The device driver in turn activates the PCPLC program in the robotic controller which receives these parameters and assigns them to the following global variables:

-Pick & Place Parameter Description \$ID A sequence number generated by the CIM Manager for each command (a pick-and-place command in this case).
-Whenever an ACL program sends a status message, it includes this command ID so that the status message can be associated back to the original command.
-PART The ID number of the part that the robot is to handle.
-This number corresponds to the Part ID field on the Part Definition form.
-For each type of part, the instructions for how the robot is to grasp the part are stored in an array (e.g. CIM[]).
+Robotic Pick & Place Parameters Description Scorbase ACL TASK_ID \$ID A sequence number generated by the CIM Manager for each command (a pick-and-place command in this case).
+Whenever a robotic program sends a status message, it includes this command ID so that the status message can be associated back to the original command.
+PART_ID PART The ID number of the part that the robot is to handle.
+This number corresponds to the Part ID field in the Part Definition form.
+For each part type, the instructions for how the robot grasps the part is defined in the robotic program (ACL or Scorbase).
+For example, the positions for each part ID is stored in an array (such as, CIM[]).
 The part ID can be used to calculate an index into this array.
-A template is identified with a Part ID of zero. \$DEV1 The device ID of the source location where the robot will pick up the part/template.

-Pick & Place Parameter Description INDXG For a source device that has multiple compartments (e.g. a storage rack), this parameter specifies in which compartment (or buffer) the robot will find the part/template. \$DEV2 The device ID of the target location where the robot will place the part/template.
-INDXP For a target device that has multiple compartments (e.g. a storage rack), this parameter specifies in which compartment (or buffer) the robot should place the part/template. \$NOTE For pick-and-place operations that are generated automatically when an order is submitted, the \$NOTE parameter is reserved for future use.
-This parameter is available for user-defined purposes to send special instructions to a GET or PUT program.
-When a pick-and-place operation appears in the Part Definition table, the \$NOTE parameter contains the contents of the Parameter field from this table.
-You can therefore write ACL programs which recognize this parameter.
-It is your responsibility to put the corresponding code in ACL programs that reacts to this parameter.
-For example, if a part is particularly delicate, you can use \$NOTE to signal the GET and PUT programs to move more slowly and grip the part less tightly.
+A template is identified with a Part ID of zero.
+SOURCE_DEVICE_ID \$DEV1 The device ID of the source location where the robot will pick up the part/template.
+SOURCE_DEVICE_INDEX INDXG For a source device that has multiple compartments (e.g. a storage rack), this parameter specifies in which compartment (or buffer) the robot will find the part/template.
+TARGET_DEVICE_ID \$DEV2 The device ID of the target location where the robot will place the part/template.
+TARGET_DEVICE_INDEX INDXP For a target device that has multiple compartments (e.g. a storage rack), this parameter specifies in which compartment (or buffer) the robot should place the part/template.